Crichope Linn: Covenanters

-In the 17th century, Covenanters used Crichope Linn as a hiding place and a natural seat in the form of a chair acquired the name 'Sutors Seat' after a shoemaker who once hid here.
+In the 17th century, Covenanters used Crichope Linn as a hiding place and a natural seat in the form of a chair acquired the name 'Sutors Seat' after a shoemaker who once hid.
 Probably as a result of a visit to the linn, Walter Scott is said to have been charmed by it and chose it as the lair of John Balfour of Burleigh in Old Mortality.

 Eminent visitors

-Sir Walter Scott had explored the glen whilst visiting his brother who was taught at the near by Wallace Hall School in Closeburn and mentioned the graffiti left by some of the many visitors.
+Sir Walter Scott had explored the glen whilst visiting his brother who was taught at the nearby Wallace Hall School in Closeburn and mentioned the graffiti left by some of the many visitors.
 The glen inspired a local poet, the Rev. William Haining, in the early 1900s :

 The famous author Thomas Carlyle made many visits, living in the area at Craigenputtock House for several years and marrying Jane Welsh at Templand Farm near Dalgarnock.
 He wrote some verses describing the genius loci of the glen :